consenlabs/dapp-sdk-doc/README.md

 ```

 ### navigator.toggleNavbar
-> by default, imToken will and a navbar out of dapp webview.
+> by default, imToken anded a navbar on top of dapp webview outside.
+>
-> so the user can control the webview navigation (like close、goBack、reload、share..)
+> so users can control the webview navigation (like close、goBack、reload、share..)
+>
-> if you implement your own navbar in webview, you can hide default navbar by `toggleNavbar`.
+> if you implement your own navbar in webview, you can hide the default navbar by call `toggleNavbar`.

 ```js